Airport apologises over further delays

 One passenger, Adrian Huston, said people in queues on Monday were panicking they would miss flights.

-"There must have been one thousand people waiting to be processed.
+"There must have been 1,000 people waiting to be processed.

 "All the lanes were staffed and open but they could not seem to deal with the volume of passengers.